wiktor-falek/sorting-visualizer/README.md

 Open cmd in project's directory

-`'python sort.py'` bubble sort by default
+`python sort.py` bubble sort by default

-`'python sort.py -h'` for argument help
+`python sort.py -h` for argument help

 ## How to add your own algorithm?